kalavattam/2023_tutorial_ChIP-seq/tutorial.md

 if ${install_atria}; then
     #  Check if git and Julia are available
-    if ! type git &>/dev/null; then
+    if ! type git &> /dev/null; then
-        error_and_return "Error: git is not installed or not in the PATH." fi
+        error_and_return "git is not installed or not in the PATH." fi

-    if ! type julia &>/dev/null; then
+    if ! type julia &> /dev/null; then
-        error_and_return "Error: Julia is not installed or not in the PATH." fi
+        error_and_return "Julia is not installed or not in the PATH." fi

     #  Clone the Atria repository if it doesn't already exist